 It’s never too young!

-Here we can see Jackie showing one of her kids, who is standing and watching closely, the gilding process on the one of the statues for the Old State House Statues.
+Here we can see Jackie showing one of the grandkids of John Canning, who is standing and watching closely, the gilding process on the one of the statues for the CT Old State House Statues.
 For this project Canning prepared the surface, primed and gilded each statue with genuine gold leaf using traditional gilding materials and techniques.

 Photo Gallery